A health informatics degree in South Carolina offers a wealth of opportunities in a rapidly evolving healthcare landscape.

 Concentration: Population Health - Campus Based - Visit Website

-Clemson University's PhD in Biomedical Data Science and Informatics, concentrating on Population Health, is a collaborative effort with the Medical University of South Carolina.
-Designed for individuals with backgrounds in computing, math, engineering, or biomedical sciences, this program focuses on managing and analyzing biomedical data.
-The curriculum requires 67 graduate credits, emphasizing research and culminating in a dissertation.
-Admission prerequisites include a bachelor's in a related field, calculus, biology, and programming experience, preparing students for impactful careers in health informatics.
+The Ph.D. in Biomedical Data Science and Informatics at Clemson University, with a Population Health concentration, is a joint initiative with the Medical University of South Carolina.
+It focuses on managing and analyzing large-scale biomedical data to address public health challenges.
+Ideal for students from computing, math, engineering, or biomedical sciences backgrounds, the program requires 67 graduate credits and emphasizes research, culminating in a dissertation.
+Admission necessitates a bachelor's degree in a related field, calculus, biology, and programming experience, with no entrance exam specified for this doctoral program.

 - Joint program with MUSC.